changminbark/Destinex/README.md

 1. **Spring Boot** - Simplifies the development and deployment of Spring applications.
 [Spring Boot Main Page](https://spring.io/projects/spring-boot)
 2. **React Native** - A framework for building native apps using React.
 [React Native Main Page](https://reactnative.dev/)

-*Note: Replace "[Other Library Name]" and "[Another Library]" with the actual names and version numbers of any additional libraries used in the project.*

 ## Video Presentation